bpk68/university-of-york.github.io/guides/build-deployment.md

 <div class="c-alert c-alert--info" role="alert">
   <div class="c-alert__content">
-    <strong>Note:</strong> for most of our repositories, new branches are automatically picked up and built within Semaphore, although it is _only_ the `dev` and `master` branches that are associated with deployment profiles.
+    <strong>Note:</strong> for most of our repositories, new branches are automatically picked up and built within Semaphore, although it is _only_ the <code>dev</code> and <code>master</code> branches that are associated with deployment profiles.
   </div>
 </div>